mwmacmahon/experimentdataanalysis/README.txt

     "conda create --name [your_environment_name] --file requirements.txt"
-    and switch to it with "activate [your_environment_name]" -Can run spyder within said environment as well, as spyder is part of said package list - "switch to environment on command line, then run spyder" may be simplest method.
+    and switch to it with "activate [your_environment_name]" -Can run spyder within said environment as well, as spyder is part of said package list - "switch to environment on command line, then enter 'spyder'" may be simplest method.
 Can create shortcuts as well, look at default Anaconda start menu shortcuts for examples.

 PACKAGE INSTALLATION: